 We were most pleased to see attendees from the NYS Attorney General’s Office at both the Yonkers and Essex workshops.
 The Attorney General has launched an animal protective initiative to address animal crimes linked to puppy mills, organized dog fighting, and illegal production of items made from protected animal species, such as elephants.
 These crimes will be investigated.
 The attendees from the Attorney General’s Office were pleased with the instruction they received and believed it provided them with a good foundation to support the Attorney General’s initiative.

 A sampling of evals from the two workshops included such comments as “I’ve heard of animal abuse, but I can’t believe the extent of it,” from a probation officer, and “I’ve learned a lot of good techniques and the relevant animal statute,” from a police officer.
-In addition, a comment that truly pleased us was from a town justice who commented, “This course has been very important to me and has enlightened me to many issues.”

 What you can do: